Try your 10 day trial now with Money Back Guarantee.

 Though incorporating mushrooms into Milo’s diet is not essential to achieving a doggie diet that is perfectly balanced as all things should be, it may be fun to do so anyway!

 Alternatively, Bug Bakes create unique, bespoke nutrition plans for your best buddy to guarantee that all dietary requirements are met whilst they remain lean, fit, healthy and satiated.
 We make nutritionally complete insect-based dog food and healthy treats.
-We have amazing-value, eco-friendly taster packs if you wish to try them out!
+We have amazing-value, eco-friendly 10-day trials packs if you wish to try them out!

 Wild and Garden Mushrooms